NicoGGG/leetcode/python/medianTwoSortedArrays/README.md

 ## Solution

-`python -m unittest` to execute the tests (unittest must be installed globally or create a virtualenv for the exercice)
+`python -m unittest` to execute the tests (unittest must be installed globally or create a virtualenv for the exercise)

 ### O((n+m)log(n+m))

-Merge the two array, sort the resulting array, and then get the median value: array[l//2 + 1] if l is odd, (array[l//2 - 1] + array[l//2])/2 if l is even.
+Merge the two arrays, sort the resulting array, and then get the median value: array[l//2 + 1] if l is odd, (array[l//2 - 1] + array[l//2])/2 if l is even.

 This is working but it is not O(log(n+m)) because we do not take advantage of the fact that both array are already sorted here, wasting time and memory redoing a sort after the merge.

 ### O(log(m+n))

-Traverse both array simultaneously and pop the highest value.
+Traverse both arrays simultaneously and pop the highest value.
 At the end of one array, traverse the other and pop everything.
 The merged_array is reversed here, but since we are looking for the median value, it doesn't matter

 ### Optimal

-To avoid doing arithmetic operation that can be costly, the two pointer method approach is used in the findMedianSortedArrays2 method.
+To avoid doing arithmetic operations that can be costly, the two pointers method approach is used in the findMedianSortedArrays2 method.